oneaudit/katana-ng/README.md

 ## Disable Default Extension Filter

-By default, Katana crawls all URLs, but only displays URLs matching the extension filter.
-While we can use `-em` to add all the extension we want in the results, enable this flag will remove files with no extensions from the output.
+By default, Katana crawls all URLs but only displays URLs matching the extension filter.
+We can tune this filtering with `-em` and `-ef`, but there is no flag to match all extensions as many are filtered by default.

 ```console
 FILTER: